Rat Damage To Home, Electric Wires

 Yes, rats can be very destructive.
 Outside of the health risk they pose, and their tendency to soil and contaminate food, they are also gnawing rodents, and

 they often cause damage to several parts of a home or attic.
+You might only be bothered by the noise at night you can hear, but they are

 In this photo, we can see all sorts of rat damage.
 Biohazard droppings by the thousand, brown grease stains on everything, chewed wires, attic insulation that has been urinated on, trampled down, and moved